Adrenaline (Epinephrine) Injector Prescription Guidelines - Summary of 2022 Updates

-ASCIA Adrenaline (Epinephrine) Injector Prescription Guidelines have been updated in 2023 to provide the latest information to support the appropriate prescription and dose of adrenaline injectors for use in non-medical settings, for the emergency first aid treatment of potentially life-threatening severe allergic reactions (anaphylaxis).
-The three main updates are outlined in this summary.
+ASCIA Adrenaline (Epinephrine) Injector Prescription Guidelines have been updated in 2023 to support the appropriate prescription and dose of adrenaline injectors for use in non-medical settings, for the emergency first aid treatment of potentially life-threatening severe allergic reactions (anaphylaxis).

 UPDATE 1: ASCIA recommends the use of adrenaline as the first line treatment for anaphylaxis using either of the following two brands of adrenaline injectors: